Skip to content

 Sub-hourly clipping correction

-Because the PVsyst simulation is in hourly steps, inverter clipping is primarily evaluated on the basis of the hourly average IV curves of DC arrays.
+When running PVsyst simulations in hourly steps, inverter clipping would be evaluated on the basis of the hourly average IV curves of DC arrays.
 However, in reality, sub-hourly fluctuations in irradiance may push the maximum power point of a DC array temporarily below or above the inverter clipping threshold.
 This sub-hourly behavior leads to extra losses, which are not captured by simply using the hourly IV curve.

 Results